 Whenever we implement a new feature which requires data flowing through our system, we strive to limit this as much as possible.
 We balance the usability of a feature with the amount of involved data, but we will never crawl all your Microsoft 365 or Atlassian data and / or store private content in our database.

-There is an legacy exception for customers using only Meetings or the Outlook add-in for Jira Server/Data Center that runs locally only.
+There is an legacy exception for customers using only the Outlook add-in for Jira Server/Data Center that runs locally only.
 Going forward, with our core focus on integrating with Microsoft 365, new features will require connectivity with our own service.